JakMobius/Beelder/README.md

   Then run it with `node build.js` command.

 When it's done, the `dist` folder should appear.
 Check for `index.js` file - it's your bundled script.
-Otherwise, check for errors in console.
+Otherwise, check for wasError in console.

 #### Todo: complete readme